robertorcosta/azure-docs.pt-br/articles/devops-project/azure-devops-project-java.md

 ## <a name="clean-up-resources"></a>Limpar os recursos

 É possível excluir o Serviço de Aplicativo do Azure e outros recursos relacionados quando você não precisa mais deles.
-Use a funcionalidade **excluir** no painel inicial do DevOps.
+Use a funcionalidade **Excluir** no painel do DevOps Starter.

 ## <a name="next-steps"></a>Próximas etapas